svroonland/rezilience/README.md

 ```

 ## Additional resiliency recommendations
-These additional resiliency policies are standard ZIO functionality and therefore have no dedicated implementations in this library, but they can be applied in combination with `rezilience` policies.
+The following additional resiliency policies are not included in this library.
+Some because they are standard ZIO functionality.
+They can be applied in combination with `rezilience` policies.

 * Add a timeout to calls to external systems using eg `ZIO#timeout`, `timeoutFail` or `timeoutTo`.
 When combining different policies from this library, the timeout should be the first decorator.